czg1225/AsyncDiff/README.md

 * `model_n`: Number of components into which the denoising model is divided.
 Options: 2, 3, or 4.
 * `stride`: Denoising stride of each parallel computing batch.
 Options: 1 or 2.
 * `warm_up`: Number of steps for the warm-up stage.
 More warm-up steps can achieve pixel-level consistency with the original output while slightly reducing processing speed.
 * `time_shift`: Enables time shifting.
-Setting `time_shift` to `true` can enhance the denoising capability of the diffusion model.
-However, it should generally remain `false`.
+Setting `time_shift` to `True` can enhance the denoising capability of the diffusion model.
+However, it should generally remain `False`.
 Only enable `time_shift` when the accelerated model produces images or videos with significant noise.

-## Inference：
+## Inference
 We offer detailed scripts for accelerating inference of SD 2.1, SD 1.5, SDXL, AnimateDiff, and SVD using our AsyncDiff framework.

 ### Accelerate Stable Diffusion XL: